 Mango Protocol recently released Psychotic’s Agatha Knife, a point-and-click game in which you help young Agatha create a new religion so that animals would willfully sacrifice themselves to be slaughtered – she’s a young girl who loves animals and lives in a butcher’s shop.
-Today, the developers have released Psychotic’s MechaNika, a short point-and-click adventure game which follows the adventures of young Nika, a seven-year-old master of mechanics.
+Today, the developers have released Psychotic’s MechaNika, a short point-and-click adventure game that follows the adventures of young Nika, a seven-year-old master of mechanics.

 Although initially released on Steam in 2015 (two years prior to Agatha Knife), the events within MechaNika are actually set after the crazy mission we played through within the 2017 Agatha Knife adventure.
 However, other than a few cameos and callbacks (or forwards, as it was Agatha Knife which actually called back to the events in this game), MechaNika is its own self-contained story and doesn’t require any prior knowledge of the other game.